-Mrs. Jordan is the lead co-teacher for the morning four year old M-F class.
+Mrs. Jordan is the lead co-teacher for the morning four year M-F class.
 Mrs. Jordan has taught pre-school level for over 17 years.
-She recieved a B.A. in Early Childhood Special Education with a minor in psychology from St. Ambrose.
-She has been a teacher at JFK for 15 years.
+She received a B.A. in Early Childhood Special Education with a minor in psychology from St. Ambrose.
+She has been a teacher at JFK for 16 years.
 Mrs. Jordan and her husband Jason have two sons.
-One is a freshman at Assumption high school and the other is in sixth grade at Williams.
+One is a sophomore at Assumption high school and the other is in seventh grade at Williams.

 Mrs. Blocker is the lead co-teacher for the M-F afternoon four year old class.
-This will be her fifth year at JFK and the start of her eighth year teaching preschool.
+This will be her sixth year at JFK and the start of her ninth year teaching preschool.
 She received a B.S. in Early Childhood Education from Western Illinois University in Macomb.
-She recently completed her Masters of Arts in Early Childhood Education from the University of Northern Iowa (UNI).
-Mrs. Blocker enjoys spending time with her husband, Luke and their cats, Garfield, Holly, and puppy, Winston.
+She completed her Masters of Arts in Early Childhood Education from the university of Northern Iowa (UNI) Mrs. Blocker enjoys spending time with her husband, Luke and their cats, Garfield, Holly, and puppy, Winston.
 She and her husband welcomed a baby girl, Finnley into their family this summer!

 Ms. Alicia Turnquist (Miss T.) is the shared teacher’s assistant among the preschool classrooms.
 She received a Bachelor’s degree from St. Ambrose University.
 She has been working in classrooms for almost 10 years.
 Miss T worked 5 years in the JFK Early Learning Center as an assistant and became the preschool assistant in 2013-2014.
 She has 2 wonderful children, an amazing finance and 2 soon to be “bonus” children!